CEED/libCEED/examples/petsc/README.md

 ### Command line arguments

-The following arguments can be specified for both examples:
+The following arguments can be specified for this examples:

 - `-ceed`              - CEED resource specifier
 - `-petscspace_degree` - Polynomial degree of tensor product basis